The Duke in Berlin Programs

-Duke offers two of the best global education programs available in what is today one of the most exciting and cosmopolitan cities in Europe – Berlin.
+Duke offers both semester and summer programs in what is today one of the most exciting and cosmopolitan cities in Europe – Berlin.

-The semesters program takes place in the fall and/or spring.
-Students enrolled in the fall semester program take courses at Humboldt Universität.
-Students enrolled in the spring semester program take courses at Freie Universität and Technische Universität.
+The semester program take place in the fall and/or spring.
+Students enrolled in the fall semester program take courses taught by Duke faculty.
+Students enrolled in the spring semester program first take courses taught by Duke faculty (early spring) and then courses in German at the Free University or Technical University (late spring/early summer).
 All of our programs are open to students with no prior knowledge of German.